lukpacho/DataEngineeringZoomcamp/M03_Homework/README.md

 Write a query to retrieve the PULocationID from the table (not the external table) in BigQuery.
 Now write a query to retrieve the PULocationID and DOLocationID on the same table.
 Why are the estimated number of Bytes different?

-- BigQuery is a columnar database, and it only scans the specific columns requested in the query.
-Querying two columns (PULocationID, DOLocationID) requires reading more data than querying one column (PULocationID), leading to a higher estimated number of bytes processed.
+**- BigQuery is a columnar database, and it only scans the specific columns requested in the query.
+Querying two columns (PULocationID, DOLocationID) requires reading more data than querying one column (PULocationID), leading to a higher estimated number of bytes processed.**
 - BigQuery duplicates data across multiple storage partitions, so selecting two columns instead of one requires scanning the table twice, doubling the estimated bytes processed.
 - BigQuery automatically caches the first queried column, so adding a second column increases processing time but does not affect the estimated bytes scanned.
 - When selecting multiple columns, BigQuery performs an implicit join operation between them, increasing the estimated bytes processed